 ● ask the College of Humanities, Arts, and Sciences as well as the Faculty Senate to help us further the Racial and Ethnic Coalition’s 2019 goals to reach a diverse curriculum.

-The Department of Languages & Literatures offers undergraduate programs in English, Spanish, TESOL (Teaching English to Speakers of Other Languages), Creative Writing, French, and Professional Writing, in addition to courses in Chinese.
+The Department of Languages & Literatures offers undergraduate programs in English, Spanish, TESOL (Teaching English to Speakers of Other Languages), Creative Writing, French, and Professional Writing, in addition to a certificate in Chinese.
 Our graduate offerings include programs in English, Spanish, TESOL, and TESS (Teaching English in Secondary Schools).

 L&L trains more language arts teachers than any other university in the state, and our students develop skills in reading, writing, language use, and cultural analysis in preparation for work in a range of professions and countries.
 Many students complement their classroom instruction with internships, translating and publishing experiences, and study abroad opportunities that help launch rewarding careers and lives.
 L&L students are part of a vibrant intellectual and creative community that is supported by scholarship opportunities and participates in clubs and honor societies in addition to on- and off-campus programming.

 Come and visit us!
 If you have questions, feel free to contact Dr. Jim O'Loughlin, Interim Head of the Department of Languages & Literatures.